Toledo Technology Academy: Track record

 TTA began as a two-year program within a traditional high school.
 In 1997, a collaborative partnership was formed with the school system, teaching and administrative unions, area businesses and the United Auto Workers, and a four-year high school was opened.
 What was found at that time continues to be true today.
 Technology, manufacturing, and engineering continue to be one of Toledo's largest opportunities for growth.
 Our small and large manufacturers continually express an ongoing need for well-trained, high-quality, entry-level employees in trade, technical and engineering positions.
 Increasingly, these entry-level workers need more advanced high tech skills in addition to higher-level thinking/reasoning skills and teamwork experiences.
 Currently, 75% of the persons applying and/or interviewed for these positions are not qualified.
 Nationally and regionally schools are preparing only about 30% of this needed workforce.
 This information was gathered at the National Skill Standards Board meetings and continues to be true.

 The mission of the original project was as follows: To support a four-year high school technical program related to Manufacturing Engineering Technology within Toledo Public School Systems known as the Toledo Technology Academy (TTA).
 TTA's instructional system uses project-based learning, allowing the students to have maximum decision-making responsibility.
 Skills are taught to support this process and technology is used to support all instruction.
 TTA provides a complete academic complement of courses for graduation and college entry.
 Weekly common planning meetings are held to incorporate and integrate instruction.
 Where appropriate, the academic course content is related to the manufacturing curriculum and vice versa.

 Tech Fusion Team 279

 Tech Fusion Team 279 is the FIRST Robotics team located at Toledo Technology Academy.
 It is open to all Toledo Public Schools students.
 The team is sponsored by Dana Holding Corporation in Maumee, Ohio.
 Team 279 had accomplished major achievements in the 21st century.

+Sadly, TTA no longer dose FIRST Robotics as of 11/19.